-Hardships are life situations that keep you from getting health insurance.
-If you qualify for a hardship exemption, you don’t have to have health insurance or pay a fee for the months the exemption applies.
+Hardships are financial situations and other circumstances that keep you from getting health insurance.
+If you qualify for a hardship exemption, you don’t have to pay a fee for the months you were uncovered.

 Need a hardship exemption form?

 Get instructions for downloading the hardship exemption form, and a link to the form itself.

 Following are all hardship exemptions, with links to details, forms, and instructions.

 - You were evicted or were facing eviction or foreclosure

 - You received a shut-off notice from a utility company

 - You experienced domestic violence

 - You experienced the death of a family member